Kenosha County teacher arrested in Burlington; could face child pornography, sexual assault charges

-BURLINGTON — An elementary school band teacher from Wheatland in Kenosha County has been arrested on suspicion of sexually assaulting a child and possession of child pornography, according to Racine County Jail records.
+BURLINGTON — An elementary school band teacher from Wheatland in Kenosha County has been charged with sexually assaulting a 16-year-old girl and possession of child pornography in his hometown of Burlington.

+Zachary Wendt, 38, who was arrested by Burlington police, is being held in the Racine County Jail on $500,000 bond, following an initial court appearance Thursday on six felonies and two misdemeanors.

-According to online court records, Wendt is facing three felony charges of possession of child pornography, two felony counts of sexual assault of a child by a person who works or volunteers with children, one felony count of exposing genitals and two misdemeanor counts of sexual intercourse with a child 16 or older.
+Wendt is charged with two felony counts of sexual assault of a child by a person who works or volunteers with children; three felony counts of possession of child pornography; one felony count of exposing genitals or other intimate parts; and two misdemeanor counts of sexual intercourse with a child aged 16 or older.

-The child pornography charges each carry a possible 15 years in prison, along with 10 years of extended supervision, while the sexual-assault felonies each carry a potential three years in prison and three years of extended supervision, and the sixth felony charge carries a possible 18 months in prison and two years extended supervision.

-Wendt was scheduled to make his initial appearance Thursday afternoon in Racine County Circuit Court before Commissioner Alice A. Rudebusch.
+If convicted on all charges, he could face up to 75 years in prison.

+A criminal complaint issued by the Racine County district attorney describes the alleged victim as a 16-year-old girl who knew Wendt through Musicology, a retail store in Burlington where Wendt was offering music lessons.

 People are also reading…

+After interviewing the alleged victim, her mother and others, Jones said, police took Wendt into custody.

+“As this is an ongoing investigation,” the sergeant continued, “the Burlington Police Department is asking potential victims related to this case to reach out.”

-It was not immediately clear why Wendt was arrested by Burlington police, as he works at Wheatland Center School, located in the Town of Wheatland in Kenosha County.
+Wendt serves as a band teacher on the faculty at Wheatland Center School, located in the Town of Wheatland in Kenosha County.

-A spokesman for the Kenosha County Sheriff's Department referred questions to Burlington police.

-Burlington Police Chief Mark Anderson and other police officials could not be reached for comment Thursday morning.
+During an initial appearance Thursday in Racine County Circuit Court, defense attorney Gregory Holdahl argued for a low pre-trial bond by noting that Wendt has no previous criminal history and that he has a job.

+However, Holdahl added, “He’s obviously not going to be able to go back to that employer.”

 Wheatland School District Administrator Marty McGinley sent a note home to parents Wednesday announcing that an unidentified employee had been arrested for “an alleged situation.”
 McGinley wrote that the allegations stem from circumstances outside the Wheatland district and not involving any Wheatland student.